vmtenorio/vue-task-list/README.md

 ## Communication between parent and child components

 Vue needs a way to bind a certain HTML element where the user can introduce data (such as an `input` or a `select` as we have used) to a certain property of our components.
-The most common way to do so is to use the `v-bind:attribute="prop"` directive (or its short form `:attribute="prop"`), which binds the value of the `attribute` of the HTML element where it is placed to the property defined in the data of the component.
+The most common way to do so is to use the `v-bind:attribute="prop"` directive (or its short form `:attribute="prop"`, which binds the value of the `attribute` of the HTML element where it is placed to the property defined in the data of the component.

 For example, if we wanted to bind the `value` property of the first `input` HTML element to the `desc` property of our task-item, we just have to place `:value="desc"` in the `input` element.
-However, this updates the data of the object representing the component itself (i.e. the data attribute in the `task-item` component), and it would not change the contents of the data in the parent.
-This would be useful if we had declared the data inside the `task-item` component, but as we have done so in the parent, we must use the `emit` function to send the data upwards.
+We have not done it this way, because this updates the data of the object representing the component itself (i.e. the data attribute in the `task-item` component, something we have not declared, so it won't make any effect in our task list), and it would not change the contents of the data in the parent.
+This would be useful if we had declared the data inside the `task-item` component, but as we have done so in the parent (useful for data handling like submitting it), we must use the `emit` function to send the data upwards.

 The `emit` function is used to trigger a custom event to the parent component, optionally with an argument.
 It receives two arguments: a name of the event to trigger and, optionally, any value.
 In this case, the first input element (the one of type text, controlling the description of the task) is emitting a `change:desc` event with the optional argument set to the text introduced by the user (`$event.target` refers to the input element itself, and the `value` of this element is the text it contains).

-If you remember from earlier in the article, this event was captured in the task list (inside the task list template) and it set the optional value received as argument (inside the `$event` variable) to the `desc` property of the item.
+If you remember from the task list HTML template, this event was captured and it set the optional value received as argument (inside the `$event` variable) to the `desc` property of the item.
+This allows to update the data inside the task list, where we have declared it.

 This parent-child communication allows you to declare and manipulate the data in the parent component, making it much easier to, for example, add new tasks to the page (simply pushing to an array) or sending the data via API.